Sparse Reduced-rank Regression Methods for Spatially Misaligned Data with Application to Spatial Transcriptomics: Model

 \section{Model}

-We propose a novel kernel-weighted regression framework to analyze the effect of spatial transcriptomic profiles on amyloid-$\beta$ plaque deposition.
+We propose a novel kernel-weighted regression framework to analyze the effect of spatial transcriptomic profiles on amyloid-$\beta$ plaque size.
 For clarity, we first introduce some notations that are used throughout the article.